Skip to Content

 German Shorthaired Pointers shouldn’t look skinny, but even if they are, don’t worry too much.

-When you are very concerned you can always make a trip to your vet (make sure they’re somewhat knowledgable about this breed).
+When you are very concerned you can always make a trip to your vet (make sure they’re somewhat knowledgeable about this breed).

 Don’t increase the food portions when the dog is skinny if you don’t know the reason first.

-At 4 months of age, it’s time for your puppy to start with teething.
+At 4 months of age, it’s time for your puppy to start teething.

 It takes about 2 months for the permanent teeth to replace all of the deciduous teeth.